Some of the links on this site are affiliate links.

-This list only includes the true “Dividend Aristocrats” – all companies listed have been paying and growing dividends for 25+ consecutive years.
+This list only includes true “Dividend Aristocrats” – companies listed have been paying and growing dividends for 25+ consecutive years.

 Feel free to look any of these up using M1 Finance, or your favorite watchlist!
-(This is the brokerage I use for dividend investing.)
+(Personally, I use M1 for dividend investing.)

 Coca Cola (KO): A tried and true investment, critically acclaimed among big names such as Warren Buffet.
-Coca-Cola also currently pays a solid yield of 2.7%, and has paid dividends for over 100 years.
+Coca-Cola currently pays a solid yield of 2.7%, and has paid dividends for over 100 years.
 Can't go wrong with Coke!

 Genuine Parts Co (GPC): Genuine Parts is the parent company of NAPA Auto Parts.
-They feature a great dividend stock with a yield of over 3%.
-Because of the reliance on older cars by the general populous, GPC is a great recession resistant dividend pick!
+They feature a great dividend stock with a yield of 2.8%.
+Because of the reliance on older cars by the general populous, GPC is a great recession-resistant dividend pick.

-Procter & Gamble (PG): Another solid recession-proof business, Procter & Gamble manufactures crucial every day items such as soap and cutlery.
+Procter & Gamble (PG): Another solid recession-proof business, Procter & Gamble manufactures crucial everyday items like soap and cutlery.
 Their current dividend yield is sitting at 2.23%.
 A big, beautiful, boring company!

 Target Corp (TGT): A great example of dividend growth stock.
-Everyone knows Target, but not many know that their stock value has appreciated over 60% between 2020 and 2021!
+Everyone knows Target, but not many know that their stock value appreciated over 60% between 2020 and 2021!
 Their dividend yield is only about 1.8%, but stock growth will make that number look smaller than it really is.

-Caterpillar Inc (CAT): Another fantastic dividend growth stock.
-Caterpillar currently offers a dividend yield of 2.5%, and has grown by nearly 40% from 2020 to 2021!
+Caterpillar Inc (CAT): Another solid dividend growth stock.
+Caterpillar currently offers a dividend yield of 2.37%, and has grown by nearly 40% during the pandemic.

 Dividend Investing Mistakes

-As with any new venture dealing with the stock market, there are always a myriad number of pitfalls waiting for you to make the wrong move.
+As with any new venture in the stock market, there are always a bunch of pitfalls waiting for you to make the wrong move.

-Some of these we have learned personally from experience, and we would love to help you avoid the pain induced when stepping into these newbie traps.
+Some of these we have learned personally from experience, and we'd love to help you avoid the pain of stepping into these newbie traps.